SEARCH SITE BY TYPING (ESC TO CLOSE)

 Sarlat Market

-Rocamandur offers an extraordinary setting of old houses, chapels, churches and towers.
-Situated on a 150 m high cliff, the town nestles against the rock like a swallow’s nest.
-One of the most beautifully situated towns in France, awarded three stars in the Michelin Guide.
+Rocamadour unfolds in an exceptional panorama featuring ancient houses, chapels, churches, and towers.
+Poised on a 150 m high cliff, the town seamlessly hugs the rock, resembling a swallow’s nest.
+Recognized as one of the most exquisitely positioned towns in France, Rocamadour boasts a prestigious three-star accolade in the Michelin Guide.

-Opposite the church, an old market hall from the turn of the century (1900).
-All products from the region are on offer.
-The terms “living like King of France” or “land of milk and honey” definitely apply here.
-A hint from us, but then the trip to Cahors becomes a day trip to the Lot.
+Opposite the cathedral stands an historic market hall dating back to the turn of the century (1900), showcasing a delightful array of products from the region.
+Terms like “living like the King of France” or “land of milk and honey” undoubtedly come to life in this bustling marketplace.
+A valuable tip from us: extend your journey to Cahors into a day trip exploring the picturesque Lot.

-Neighbouring village of Cenac, awarded two stars in the Michelin and three stars for the view.
+Explore the neighboring village of Cenac, distinguished with two Michelin stars and an impressive three stars for its panoramic views.

-Quote from the Michelin Guide: “The Bastide Domme, the acropolis of the Périgord, gracefully perched on a steep cliff, dominates one of the most striking landscapes of the Dordogne Valley”.
+As quoted in the Michelin Guide: ‘The Bastide Domme, the acropolis of the Périgord, gracefully perched on a steep cliff, dominates one of the most striking landscapes of the Dordogne Valley.’

-Here you will also find the one-star restaurant “Esplanade” and another small restaurant called “Cabanoix et Chataigne” on Rue Geoffroy de Vivans.
+In this charming village, discover the acclaimed one-star restaurant “Esplanade” and another gem named “Cabanoix et Chataigne” located on Rue Geoffroy de Vivans.

-It is already in the Lot department and is about 20 km from Cenac.
-It is a typical French provincial town where the daily life and shopping of the rural population characterise the townscape.
+Situated in the Lot department, just 20 km from Cenac, Gourdon embodies the essence of a quintessential French provincial town, where the townscape is shaped by the daily life and shopping routines of the rural population.

-Beautiful little old town with panoramic views of the Lot and Périgord landscapes.
-At lunchtime, enjoy a small menu or a salad on the terrace in the restaurant “La Promenade” and just enjoy life.
-Tuesday and Saturday is market day in Gourdon.
+Explore the picturesque old town offering panoramic views of the enchanting Lot and Périgord landscapes.
+For a delightful lunchtime experience, savor a small menu or a refreshing salad on the terrace of the renowned restaurant “La Promenade” and simply relish life.
+Don’t miss the lively market days on Tuesdays and Saturdays in Gourdon.

-Visit the Bastide de Monpazier (13th century), a jewel of medieval architecture and a model among the 300 bastides of the South West in France.
-Very close to one of our favourite castles BIRON – just super!
+Immerse yourself in the rich history by visiting the Bastide de Monpazier, a 13th-century jewel of medieval architecture and a shining example among the 300 bastides of the South West in France.
+Additionally, seize the opportunity to explore one of our beloved castles, BIRON, located in close proximity – an absolute gem!

 Périgord landscape